serbe-hindert/cwebserver/README.md

 ```

 ## How to use
-Three steps: setup the routing table, rgister all routes and run the server
+Three steps: setup the routing table, register all routes and run the server

 Example: